klukacsy/SET-detector.github.io/index.md

 ### SET Detector

-SET Detector is an iOS application designed to detect three cards that form a set among a collection of multiple SET cards as manufactured by Set Enterprises, Inc. or TBD.
+SET Detector is an iOS application designed to detect three cards that form a set among a collection of multiple SET cards as manufactured by Set Enterprises, Inc. or the unknown manufacturer depicted above.

 The application uses a machine learning model that was trained to detect the shapes, the fill and the number of shapes on the cards.
 Their color is determined using image processing.

 This application works in real time.
 Aim your device at a card deck and wait for it to detect the rectangle-shaped cards.
-Soon afte rthe cards are detected, the application processes each card individually on a background thread to detect its properties.
-Once the properties have been detected, they will be used to draw the detected card.
+Soon after the cards are detected, the application processes each card individually on a background thread to detect its properties.
+Once the properties have been detected, they will be used to draw the detected card in an augmented reality overlay.
 You should see the detected card match the real card, though depending on the external conditions such as lighting or card imperfections (stains, folds, etc.) this may take longer to detect or it may be imprecise.
+Once all properties have been identified on the cards an algorithm is executed to calculate if any of them form a set.
+There can be multiple sets of cards that form a set in any given group of cards.
+The application chooses only one and highlights it in yellow color.

 ![Image](./Detection-real-time-deck2.png)
 ![Image](./App-detected-cards.png)